perseas/Pyrseas/docs/devel.rst

 <http://pyyaml.org/wiki/PyYAML>`_ library.
 You can install it from
 the PyYAML site, or possibly from your package management system.
 For Windows 64-bit, please read the note under :ref:`installers`.

-If using the Pyrseas utilities with Python 2.6, you will need to install the ``argparse`` module from the `Python Package Index
-<http://pypi.python.org/pypi/argparse>`_.
-For later Python versions,
-this is already included in the Python standard library.

 To easily run the Pyrseas tests against various Python/PostgreSQL version combinations, install `Tox